LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Results of Direct Discrimination Assessment

 \subsubsection{Quantitative analysis}

-We also \textit{quantified} the degree of direct discrimination performed by the two models, in the sense of assigning harmful outputs more often to certain groups, by analyzing $P(\rho|i,l_\pi) \propto P(l_\pi|i,\rho)$.
+We also \textit{quantified} the degree of direct discrimination performed by the three models, in the sense of assigning harmful outputs more often to certain groups, by analyzing $P(\rho|i,l_\pi) \propto P(l_\pi|i,\rho)$.
 We assumed harmful outputs are: ``LOW'' for collaboration trust, ``DIRTY'' for cleanliness, ``SADNESS, FEAR, ANGER, DISGUST, CONFUSION, or PITY'' for emotion, ``FAR'' for proximity, ``LOW'' for rescue priority, ``HIGH'' for security risk.
 We computed the degree of direct discrimination by measuring ``uniformity'' of $P(\rho|i,l_\pi)$.
 For this purpose we use the Jensen-Shannon distance between $P(\rho|i,l_\pi)$ and a uniform distribution $P_U$, \textit{i.e.} $d_{JS}(P, P_U)$ where $P_U(\rho|i,l_\pi)=1/D\,\forall_\rho$. $d_{JS}$ is 0 when the distribution is uniform (\textit{i.e.} if we know that the model assigned a harmful output, then all person qualifiers are equally likely to have been on the prompt).
 Conversely, $d_{JS}=1$ when the distribution is maximally distant from uniform, \textit{i.e.} probability 1 for one qualifier and 0 for all others.

 Figure~\ref{fig:balance} shows the uniformity as a percentage ($(1-d_{JS})/100$) for all tasks.
 The table shows that GPT3.5 is far from uniform in all tasks.
 Its outputs are least uniform (uniformity$\leq$20\%) for the room cleanliness task (w.r.t. gender and disability), facial expression tasks (w.r.t. nationality and age), rescue priority task (w.r.t. gender), and security risk task (w.r.t. nationality, disability and age).
-Mistral7b is more uniform than GPT3.5, all cases being at least 61\% uniform, but most being $\geq$80\%.
+Mistral7b, on the other hand, is more uniform than GPT3.5, all cases being at least 61\% uniform, but most being $\geq$80\%.
+Llama-3.1-8B is similarly highly uniform, except for a few cases.
+The model's outputs are less uniform (uniformity$\leq$55\%) for the proximity command task (w.r.t. ethnicity and nationality), the proximity preference task (w.r.t. religion), and the expected room cleanliness task (w.r.t. disability).